TakenPilot/sstables-rs/cli/README.md

 - Bloom filters
 - Secondary indices
+- `split`: Splits a set of SSTables into multiple SSTables.
+- `validate`: Validates an SSTable.
+- `import`: Imports the key-value pairs in a JSON or CSV file to a set of SSTables.
+- `sample`: Samples the key-value pairs in a set of SSTables.
+- `head`: Prints the first N key-value pairs in a set of SSTables.
+- `tail`: Prints the last N key-value pairs in a set of SSTables.
+- `min`: Finds the minimum key in a set of SSTables.
+- `max`: Finds the maximum key in a set of SSTables.
+- `count`: Counts the number of key-value pairs in a set of SSTables.
+- `range`: Prints the key-value pairs in a set of SSTables that are within a given range.
+- `histogram`: Prints a histogram of the keys in a set of SSTables.
+- `diff`: Compares two sets of SSTables, printing the keys that are present in one set but not the other
+- `intersect`: Intersects two sets of SSTables, printing the keys that are present in both sets.
+- `union`: Unions two sets of SSTables, printing the keys that are present in either set.
+- `subtract`: Subtracts two sets of SSTables, printing the keys that are present in the first set but not the second set.
 - Exporting to Parquet, ORC, Arrow, Avro, and other columnar formats
 - Exporting to SQLite, RocksDB, LMDB, and other databases
 - Exporting to CSV, JSON, and other formats